 However, although these smart contracts can be as simple for simple applications, they can be as complicated as they can be for more advanced applications.
 Smart contracts, which are of different types, are built on blockchain building on its distributed ledger architecture.
 They can either be between two or many third parties -- even the multisig contracts and ensure transactions are done at a low cost.

-Smart contracts are contractual agreements enforced once the computer code about or detailing those agreement and contracts is arrived at.
+Smart contracts are contractual agreements that are enforced once the conditions in the computer code that detail their inherent agreements are considered executed.
 They can also be audited -- which is a review of the code by experts to determine if the code is secure such as whether there are any existing vulnerabilities, possibilities for future bugs or any errors in coding that could expose users.
 And during execution, they might become unable to adapt to changing circumstances and it is possible that the parties will need to revise the preferences and this is possible by adjusting the code.

 One huge advantage of using smart contracts is the lack of traditional trust-building costs and lengthy procedures especially because blockchain is distributed.